SumudithaR/MatrixGenerator/README.md

 # MatrixGenerator

-This console application generates a matrix when provided with a text file containing floating point numbers with one on each line, a value for c and value for N.
+This console application generates a matrix when provided with a text file containing floating point numbers with one on each line, a value for "c" and value for "N".
+Both "c" and "N" must be integers.
+A summation formula is used to generate the value of each cell in the matrix.

 ## Getting Started

 To run the application, please follow the steps below.
-1. Download and install .NET Framework 4.6.1 if it is not installed on the machine (https://www.microsoft.com/en-gb/download/details.aspx?id=49981).
+1. Download and install .NET Framework 4.6.1, if not installed on the machine (https://www.microsoft.com/en-gb/download/details.aspx?id=49981).
-2. Download the source code or clone the repository using git tools or Visual Studio.
+2. Download the source code or clone the repository using git tools or Microsoft Visual Studio.

 ### Prerequisites

 * .NET Framework 4.6.1
-* Visual Studio 2015 or Above
+* Microsoft Visual Studio 2015 or Above

 ### Running the application